Jenner pulls back curtain on transgender life in TV's 'I Am Cait'

-LOS ANGELES (Reuters) - As Caitlyn Jenner plays tennis with her sister, the 65-year-old mocks her own athletic prowess with the quip “Bruce was a better tennis player than Caitlyn.”
+LOS ANGELES, July 22 (Reuters) - As Caitlyn Jenner plays tennis with her sister, the 65-year-old mocks her own athletic prowess with the quip “Bruce was a better tennis player than Caitlyn.”

 It’s a moment of comic relief in an otherwise emotional first episode of “I Am Cait,” an eight-part docuseries premiering Sunday on E! that pulls back the curtain on the new life of Caitlyn Jenner, the most high-profile transgender American, an Olympic champion formerly known as Bruce.